Collaborative Software Development¶

 You need to keep track of the comments and reviews, and make changes accordingly.
 Think of a pull request as a discussion.
 Normally, the person who made the pull request will make any requested edits.
 Occasionally, it may make sense for one or more other developers to jump in and make edits too, so how to do this is covered in the sub-section below.

 Changes made while the code is being reviewed use the normal Develop workflow.

 Once all the tests pass and you have enough approving reviews, it’s time to merge the code!
 This is the easy part: go to the bottom of the Pull Request and hit the big green “merge” button.

 Before you close the laptop and go down to the pub, you should tidy up.
 First, delete your local branch (you can also delete that branch on Github):

-git checkout master # switch back to master branch git branch -d mychanges-issue3000
+git checkout main # switch back to main branch git branch -d mychanges-issue3000

-Next, you should make sure your master reflects the current state of the main
+Next, you should make sure your main reflects the current state of the upstream

 Now you can go and enjoy a tasty beverage.
 Cheers!